THE FOOTBALL MEMORIES

 In May 2014, for the first time in our 23 years of trying, VEC 3rds won the Sidney Bedlow Cup on a memorable evening in our own grounds beating Riverside Utd.
 8-7 on penalties after both sides had finished 2-2 after extra time.
 John Dingle was the manager.
 It was our 40th season.
 It was 5 years after winning the Premier Division title and we nearly did it again.
 VEC 1sts achieved runners-up spot to old rivals Clontarf Athletic and obviously stayed in the premier/top UCFL Division for the 40th consecutive season – a remarkable feat in itself.

 On the social side, there was a special function to celebrate our 40th season.
 Our very successful 40th Anniversary B-B-Q was held in the Morrison Hotel on Ormond Quay on 11th October 2014 and there were nearly 80 in attendance.
 Our guests included the current Chairman of the UCFL Barney Blood and Barney’s brother – a good friend to the Club over many years and a former President of the Football Association of Ireland – David Blood.
-The Chief Executive of the Football Association of Ireland John Delaney graciously accepted our invitation and attended together with his partner and friends, including a certain Jane Seymour, who achieved international fame in her role as Bond girl Solitaire in the James Bond film Live and Let Die.
+Our Groundsman Nicky Fanning couldn’t make it but his assistant Ken Carpenter did.
+The Chief Executive of the Football Association of Ireland John Delaney graciously accepted our invitation and attended together with his partner and friends.

 The 2015-2016 season surpassed everything VEC ever achieved in any one season!
 Reaching the 5th Round of the FAI Junior Cup where we met one of the favourites (and subsequently losing finalists) Pike Rovers in Limerick was an achievement, but although we gave a good account of ourselves, we eventually succumbed to a 2-0 loss.
 Having won the Premier Division (Barton) Shield on the May Bank-holiday Monday by beating AGP FC 4-3 on penalties, we then added the UCFL Challenge Cup by beating South William Street Celtic 4-1 on Saturday 21st May in Home Farm and then the Richard Knight Cup by beating FC Sportslink Ailesbury 5-1 0n 31st May.
 On top of all that, we clinched the Premier Division title for only the second time in our 42 years.
 Joint-managers Dave Spring and Kevin O’Hanlon were at the helm for this remarkable and historic season where VEC were quadruple winners!

 As UCFL Premier Division Champions, VEC FC was entered in the Leinster SENIOR Cup.
 In Round 1 we met Kildare side Liffey Celtic whom we beat 8-4 at home.
 Next up was a trip to Kilkenny where we were unfortunate to lose 0-1 to Thomastown Utd. after extra time.
-However, having reached the 6th Round of the FAI Junior Cup on three previous occasions, we have this season, for the first time in the Club's history, we reached the last-16.
-Having received a bye in round 1 - we beat Inchicore Athletic 3-1, Sacred Heart 2-0, Columbas Rovers 3-1, Clara Town 4-0 and Buttevant AFC 2-0.
-Unfortunately we lost 2-0 to Boyle Celtic away on 5th February, to end a magnificent run in this prestigious cup.
+Unfortunately we were knocked out of the Challenge Cup in the second round to AGP FC.
+However, having reached the 6th Round of the FAI Junior Cup on three previous occasions, we have this season, for the first time in the Club’s history, reached the last-16.
+[In 1987 we lost to top AUL outfit Glenmore Celtic; in 1989 having received a bye in the first round, we beat Greystones, Chapelizod, Ashbourne and the previous season’s runners-up Beggsboro, before losing to the holders and eventual winners Tolka Rovers.
+In 2005 having received a bye in the first round, we beat St. Mochtas, Whitehall Rangers, Workmans Dunlaoire and Maymount Celtic (from Cork) before losing 0-1 to top Tipperary outfit Peakevilla].
+This season – again having received a bye in round 1 – we beat Inchicore Athletic 3-1, Sacred Heart 2-0, Columbas Rovers 3-1, Clara Town 4-0 and Buttevant AFC 2-0.
+Unfortunately we lost 2-0 to Boyle Celtic away on 5th February 2017, to end a magnificent run in this prestigious cup.

 In March, VEC Football Club accepted an invitation to represent the Leinster Football Association in an annual fixture for the John Bagster Cup against a Mid-Ulster team.
 What an honour!
 We played Hill Street FC. on 22nd April 2017 in Kilkeel, Co.
-Down and despite losing 3-0 at half time, we dominated the second half with a great display and pulled two goals back before running out of time when an equaliser seemed a real possibility after constant pressure.
+Down and despite losing 3-0 at half time, we dominated the second half with a great display and pulled two goals back through Dani Gonzalez in the 65th minute and Seamus Staunton in the 85th minute, before running out of time when an equaliser seemed a real possibility after constant pressure.

 Aidan Hyland was again the Club’s top goal-scorer – with 37 goals, thus beating Joey Byrne’s 12-year old Club record of 36 goals in a season.